by Arin Siriamonthep

 As a filmmaker, Grace is credited as a director, videographer, editor, and art director.

 Dumdaw also releases music under the moniker "gracegrace".
-Their collaboration “French Bossa Nova” with artists Ladji Mouflet, aupinard, and Chezile has over 13+ million streams on Spotify.
+Their collaboration “French Bossa Nova” with artists Ladji Mouflet, aupinard, and Chezile became a viral hit with over 21+ million streams on Spotify.

 Most importantly, Grace is a passionate advocate for the Kachin people of northern Myanmar, their ethnic group.
 Through their art and advocacy, Grace strives to raise awareness of the civil unrest and injustices faced by ethnic minorities worldwide.